ledm/bgc-val-public/README.md

 * xd: A one-dimensional array of the data.

-Also note that is is possible stack masks, by adding the masks together.
+It is possible stack masks, simply by adding the masks together.
 For instance, the masking function here excludes all data outside the equatorial region and below 200m depth.

 ```python
 from regions.makeMask import Shallow, Equator10
 def ShallowEquator(name,newSlice, xt,xz,xy,xx,xd,debug=False):